Knowing how my brain works, there'll probably be lots more!

 CARNIVALE necklace, no. 1.
 This was also Nick's idea.
 He was waiting for me in Earthworks as I was picking up some supplies for something completely non-related.
 He had picked out a sun charm and a moon charm, suggested that I make a Carnivale piece, and that was the end of it.
 He twisted my rubber arm.
 I had documented the creation process for this necklace that I'll be posting seperately.
 I'll talk about the choice of beads, design elements, and the special detail that stands this piece out from the rest.

-was wrapped up nicely with a direct-to-DVD movie starring Henry Ian Cusick (Desmond from Lost!), so here's hoping HBO will try to wrap up Carnivale the same way.
+Dead Like Me was wrapped up nicely with a direct-to-DVD movie starring Henry Ian Cusick (Desmond from Lost!), so here's hoping HBO will try to wrap up Carnivale the same way.
 The 2nd season had answered a lot of questions, at the same time creating even more (in true Lost fashion).

 What do you think of my creations?